Diethylmercury

 This chemical can cross the blood–brain barrier, causing permanent brain damage.
 It is, however, considerably less toxic than dimethylmercury.

+The resulting (CH3CH2)2Hg is a dense liquid (2.466 g/cm3) that boils at 58 °C at 16 torr.
+This extremely toxic compound is slightly soluble in ethanol and soluble in ether.

 Synthesis

 Diethylmercury can be obtained from the reaction between ethylmagnesium bromide and mercury(II) chloride.